edrys-org/edrys/README.md

 ---

-Edrys is a live teaching app that provides an experince very close to a real-life class, and allows easily delivering labs remotely.
+Edrys is a live teaching app and a collaborative ecosystem for building remote teaching experiences.

 ## ✨ Features